 The millennial is a murderer.
 The generation killed Applebees and laundry detergent because they love their damn avocado toast too much.
 And they got away with it, too.
 Kinda.

 So, who’s next?
 According to key economic indicators, it’s Costco.
-Deer sweet precious Costco.
+Dear sweet precious Costco.

 Washington Post promulgates that the big box chain shall meet its demise if millennials don’t fork over their cash to save it.
 Similar chains, such as Sam’s Club, already blame the millennial for their fiscal woes.
 That chain famously shuttered several stores without warning a couple of weeks ago.